 You may not see it overnight, but the pet industry is changing.
 Owners and professionals alike are watching pets become part of the family instead of simple companions.
-This means the way people care for their pets is changing, too, and they all seem like changes for the better.
+People are putting more effort into taking care of their pet’s health, both physical and mental, which is great news!

-Pet mental health is a new topic that’s taking the spotlight thanks to these changes, which is why we asked Renee Rhoades, the head behavior consultant at R+Dogs, about the importance of dogs’ mental health.
-The things owners can do to keep their pups feeling fulfilled are surprisingly simple, so read on to learn about the easy changes you can make for your own dog.
-You might also be surprised to see how similar human and canine mental wellness is!
+Pet mental health is a new topic that’s taking the spotlight thanks to these changes, which is why we asked Renee Rhoades, the head behavior consultant at R+Dogs, about the importance of your dog’s mental health.
+There are plenty of simple things you can do to keep your dog happy and healthy, and some of them may already be part of your routine!
+If not, this guide will walk you through what simple changes you can make to improve your dog’s mental health.

 As Rhoades told us, “Riding along the coattails of the Mental Health Matters movement has been the awareness that our dog’s mental health is just as important as ours.
 After all, our co-evolutionary journey is not just a fluke, we do have an incredibly special bond and science confirms it.”
 Still, studies of the canine mind are picking up steam even today, so there will always be more to learn about our ancient connection.